Beginning my Mindfulness Journey

 My work combines Deep Tissue Massage and Myofascial Release techniques, and I help many people with various muscle aches, pains, and injuries as well as postural imbalances and stress-related symptoms.

 Over my time as a Massage and Structural Integration practitioner, I have observed that a lot of the problems that my clients suffer from are often related to stress in its various forms.

 A lot of these stresses are from daily life in the modern world, whether it is due to sitting for too many hours at a desk, driving too much or repetitive manual work.
 I myself am not immune to the same stresses and noticed that I can get easily frustrated and anxious when life gets busy.

 After a while of seeing my anxiety levels running a bit high, I decided to do something to help myself, and after some research and reading, I came across the app “Headspace” by Andy Puddicombe.

 The app was developed to help busy people find some headspace by using traditional meditation techniques like mindfulness.
 Initially, I was a little unsure about the idea of having a smartphone app to help me get headspace after all my smartphone was also a contributing cause of some of the stress and anxiety I was feeling but I decided to give it a go.

-As I began my mindfulness practise using the app which I highly recommend, I also started to research more about the positive effects that a meditation practice can have and was very surprised to find that there has been a lot of studies and scientific research done on its benefits
+As I began my mindfulness practice using the app which I highly recommend, I also started to research more about the positive effects that a meditation practice can have and was very surprised to find that there have been a lot of studies and scientific research done on its benefits